microbus-io/fabric/docs/first-service.md

 * Do not accept guesses after the player identified the secret word
 * Accept guesses only if they are themselves valid words
 * Support 4, 6 and 7 letter words
+* The microservice stores state in local memory which will break when a second replica is added to the app and requests are load-balanced.
+Use the distributed cache to work around that